Dr. Brill’s Tips for Improving Your Dry Eye Symptoms

 - Take computer breaks – this includes breaks from the television, tablet, phone screen etc.

 Ready to get to the bottom of your eye issue?
-Schedule a convenient appointment with Brill Eye Center online or give us a call at (913) 432-7676.
+Schedule a convenient appointment with Brill Eye Center online by giving us a call at (913) 432-7676.